ManviPrakash/awesome-codebases/CONTRIBUTING.md

 - New categories, or improvements to the existing categorization are welcome.
 - Keep descriptions short and simple, but descriptive.
 You can use the "description" section of the repository.
 - Check your spelling and grammar.
+- You are doing good so far just you need is more clearity.
+- Try to have more proper english words.

 Thank you for your suggestions!